strapi/strapi/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
-name: 🚀 Feature Request
+name: 🐛 Bug Report
-about: Suggest an idea for this project 💡!
+about: Create a report to help us improve 🤔.
 ---

 <!--
 ⚠️ If you do not respect these two points, your issue will be closed.